petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-the-contact-us-page.md

 1. Navigate back to `http://glance.clarityvisionsolutions.com:8080/`.

-   You have to import the object definition outside of the site template.
+   You must import the object definition outside of the site template.

 1. Open the Global Menu (![Global Menu](../../images/icon-applications-menu.png)), select the Control Panel tab, and click *Object* under Objects.